zoekirsh/js-rails-as-api-extracting-a-service-class/README.md

 Then we'll need to create a service class to use in our `SightingsController`.
-Since we're specifically arranging and serving up data, and also for reasons that will become much clearer in upcoming lessons, we'll create a class called `SightingSerializer` and save it in the `services` folder as `sighting_serializer.rb`:
+Since we're specifically arranging and serving up data, and also for reasons that will become much clearer in the next lesson, we'll create a class called `SightingSerializer` and save it in the `services` folder as `sighting_serializer.rb`: